 Worshiping our God in the form of beautiful voices and instruments

-John Edward Cantrell
+Meet John Cantrell

 Choirmaster & Organist

-John Cantrell has performed as an organist, pianist, and multi-instrumentalist throughout the United States, England,Ireland, and Western Europe.
+John has performed as an organist, pianist, and multi-instrumentalist throughout the United States, England,Ireland, and Western Europe.
 As the Choirmaster and Organist for St. Michael’s, he has the privilege of working with some of New York’s most accomplished professional singers and musicians as well as parishioners dedicated to liturgical music ministry.
 Additionally, John feels very fortunate for the opportunity to play one of the most highly coveted instruments in New York–the 55-rank, three manual, Von Beckerath organ.
 John holds a Master of Music degree in Organ Performance from Yale University and a Bachelor of Music degree from the University of Louisville.

 Adult Choir

-Youth Choir
+Cherub Choir

 Our Organs